Broadway Basie's...Way

 Broadway Basie's...Way is an album by pianist and bandleader Count Basie and His Orchestra featuring performances of Broadway musical songs recorded in 1966 and released on the Command label.

+The album peaked at No. 143 on the Billboard Top LP's, remaining on the chart for one more week.

 Reception

 AllMusic awarded the album 2 stars stating "On this often unlistenable set, the Count Basie Orchestra plays unimaginative arrangements of a dozen Broadway show tunes".